otegami/openarm/website/docs/hardware/introduction.md

 ---
-id: introduction
 title: Introduction
+sidebar_position: 1
 ---

 # OpenArm v1.0 Hardware Guide

 Welcome to the hardware documentation of **OpenArm v1.0**!

 This guide gives all the hardware information, and will help you assemble, wire, and test OpenArm v1.0.
 The assembly instructions here focus on the **right arm**, but the **left arm follows nearly identical steps**, with any necessary differences clearly highlighted.

 ---